“I killed you, I brought you back, and I can do it again.”

 She leaps upon him before he can move any further.

 GM: Slamming the barely-alive man to the ground is child’s play.
-His moan is so low it’s almost impossible to hear.
+His moan is so low it’s barely audible.
 One savage tear of her fangs, and Paxton’s head hits the carpeted floor with a muffled thud.

 Caroline: Blood flows as she latches onto him, sucking the life from his reopened wound.
 A valuable lesson.